lawrennd/old_talks/_mlai/dimensionality-reduction.md

 acknowledgement that very often the true state of the world cannot be known with precision.
-Unfortunately, these philosophers didn't have a good understanding of probability, so they were unable to encapsulate their ideas through a *degree* of belief.
+Unfortunately, these philosophers didn't have a good understanding of probability, so they were unable to encapsulate their ideas through a *degree* of belief.}

-We often use language to express the compression of a complex behavior or patterns in a simpler way, for example we talk about motives as a useful distallation for a perhaps very complex patter of behavior.
+\notes{We often use language to express the compression of a complex behavior or patterns in a simpler way, for example we talk about motives as a useful distallation for a perhaps very complex patter of behavior.
 In physics we use principles of causation and simple laws to describe the world around us.
-Such motives or underlying principles are difficult to observe directly, our conclusions about them emerge over a period of time by observing indirect consequences of the latent variables.
+Such motives or underlying principles are difficult to observe directly, our conclusions about them emerge over a period of time by observing indirect consequences of the latent variables.}

-Epistemic uncertainty allows us to deal with these worries by associating our degree of belief about the state of the world with a probaiblity distribution.
+\notes{Epistemic uncertainty allows us to deal with these worries by associating our degree of belief about the state of the world with a probaiblity distribution.
 This core idea underpins state space modelling, probabilistic graphical models and the wider field of latent variable modelling.
-In this session we are going to explore the idea in a simple linear system and see how it relates to *factor analysis* and *principal component analysis*.
+In this session we are going to explore the idea in a simple linear system and see how it relates to *factor analysis* and *principal component analysis*.}

 \section{Your Personality}

-At the beginning of the 20th century there was a great deal of interest amoungst psychologists in formalizing patterns of thought.
+\notes{At the beginning of the 20th century there was a great deal of interest amoungst psychologists in formalizing patterns of thought.
 The approach they used became known as factor analysis.
 The principle is that we observe a potentially high dimensional vector of characteristics